About

 Our History

-Our bioethics programs are among the earliest in the US, and began in 1995 with the Certificate Program, a collaboration between Montefiore and Columbia University, founded by bioethics pioneers Nancy Dubler and the late David Rothman.
-The Master of Science in Bioethics started in 2010 under the direction of Tia Powell, in collaboration with Ed Stein and Cardozo Law.
+Our bioethics programs are among the earliest in the US, and began in 1995 with the Certificate Program, a collaboration between Montefiore and Columbia University, founded by bioethics pioneers Nancy Dubler and David Rothman.
+The Master of Science in Bioethics started in 2010 under the direction of Tia Powell at the Albert Einstein College of Medicine, in collaboration with Ed Stein and Cardozo Law.

 Our programs have always featured a rich academic mix of medicine, law, philosophy, and narrative.
 In any given class, students may read a Supreme Court decision, a clinical case and a short story.
 Faculty over the years include a Who’s Who of bioethics and the medical humanities in America: Rita Charon, Barron Lerner, Jeff Blustein, the late John Arras and Adrienne Asch, and many others.
 Among our hundreds of alumni are many leaders in healthcare ethics who credit the program with dramatically changing the direction of their career.
 Clinical ethics has always been a strength of the program, drawing upon the thousands of cases and faculty experience from Montefiore Medical Center.